 The Transportation Pooled Fund (TPF) Program has existed for more than 20 years.
 It is a popular means for State Department of Transportation (DOT), commercial entities, and Federal Highway Administration (FHWA) program offices to combine resources and achieve common research goals.
 Pooling resources reduces marginal costs, and provides efficient use of taxpayer dollars.
 It also provides greater benefits to participating interests as compared to individual entities conducting or contracting for research on their own.

-A federal, state, regional, or local transportation agency may initiate pooled fund studies.
-Private companies, foundations, and colleges/universities may partner with any or all of the sponsoring agencies to conduct pooled fund projects.
 TPF studies must be sponsored by either a State DOT or the FHWA.
-Within each State DOT and the FHWA, specified individuals are authorized to post a project solicitation on the TPF website.
+Within each State DOT and the FHWA, specified individuals are authorized to create and post a project solicitation on the TPF website.
 Typically, the authorized user is the AASHTO Research Advisory Committee member in the State DOT.
+Regional or local transportation agencies, private companies, foundations, and colleges/universities may partner with any or all of the sponsoring agencies to conduct pooled fund projects.

 How to Participate in a Pooled Fund Study